 Joshua learned from the best.
 Even as a young man, he served as Moses’ assistant (see Num.
 11:28).
 One of the 12 spies sent out by Moses to survey the promised land, He, along with his fellow spy Caleb, made the unpopular recommendation to move out to take the land.
 Joshua and Caleb knew God would grant victory if the Israelites trusted Him.
 The Israelites didn’t follow this recommendation and wandered in the wilderness another 40 years.
 Joshua succeeded Moses after Moses died, so the one who had been Moses’ assistant led the people in their conquest of Canaan.
 Joshua led effectively on many levels.
 He offered a consistent example of trusting God, and he acted on that trust.
 He also faithfully challenged and warned God’s people regarding obedience to the Lord in the new land.
 This unit explores Joshua’s faith in God and his leadership of God’s people, and it affirms his vital role in God’s unfolding story.
 Lessons in this unit are listed below.
-To purchase this unit for $24.95, simply click the red “Buy Unit” button above.
-To download a free sample lesson, click here.
+Just click on each lesson title to access the individual lessons.

 Unit Bible Lessons

 Caleb and Joshua were outnumbered, but they were right.
 As two of twelve Israelite spies send to scout out the promised land and report back, they recommended to their fellow Israelites that they trust God for strength and victory.
 God honored Joshua and Caleb for their faith and courage, and their example still inspires us today!

 After Moses died, Joshua became Israel’s leader.
 God commanded him to be strong and courageous, for He would be with him.
 Joshua, in turn, commanded the people to trust God and to exercise faith in taking the new land.